A Factorization of the Log-Concavity Operator for Pascal Determinantal Arrays and Their Infinite Row-Wise Log-Concavity: Abstract

 We study the Pascal determinantal arrays $\PD_k$, whose entries $\PD_k(i,j)$ are the $k\times k$ minors of the lower-triangular Pascal matrix $P=( \binom{a}{b} )_{a,b\ge 0}$.
 We prove an exact factorization of the row-wise log-concavity operator:

 where $\LC(a)_j=a_j^2-a_{j-1}a_{j+1}$ and $\Had$ denotes the Hadamard (entrywise) product.
-This identity is established by an elementary manipulation of the Desnanot--Jacobi (Dodgson) identity in two adjacent positions.
+This identity is established by an elementary algebraic manipulation implicitly based on the idea of start of David rule.
 We further prove a general inequality asserting that the log-concavity operator is submultiplicative under Hadamard products of log-concave arrays: $\LC(A\Had X)\ge\LC(A)\Had\LC(X)$.
-Combining the factorization with this inequality yields a uniform algebraic proof that every row of every array $\PD_k$ ($k\ge 1$) is infinitely log-concave, extending the celebrated theorem of McNamara and Sagan from Pascal's triangle ($\PD_1$) to the entire determinantal hierarchy.
+Combining the factorization with this inequality yields a uniform algebraic proof that every row of every array $\PD_k$ ($k\ge 1$) is infinitely log-concave, extending the celebrated theorem of Brändén for the particular case of Pascal's triangle ($\PD_1$) to the entire determinantal hierarchy.
 Applications include the log-convexity of $\{\PD_k(i,j)\}_{k\ge 0}$ in the determinantal order $k$ and a family of determinantal Hadamard inequalities.